micans/pick/README.md

     handles; use `--add-inames=CSV` to add them to the output.

 -  `--onames=<csv>` Override output column names to be taken from comma-separated values.

+-  `--idx-list`        Output list of selected indexes.
+   `--name-list`       Output list of selected column names.
+   These can be combined.
+If combined, indexes will always come before names.
+   Pick will exit if any of them is used.

 -  `--version` Output version number; outputs a corresponding git tag and date tag.
 The aim is for this to be the git tag `x` of commit `x` that is prior to commit `y` that inserted `x` into the pick version tag.
 I'm not quite sure how well this executes the idea of an informative and lazy version numbering system.

 ## Pick operators